Unzip and open the folder of the Laravel template with your favourite editor (I am using VSCode).

 transactions

-In order to compile all the CSS and JS assets for the front-end of this site you need to install NPM dependencies.
-To do that, open the terminal, type npm install
+In order to compile all the CSS and JS assets for your Laravel application’s front-end, you need to install the necessary NPM dependencies.
+To do this, simply open your terminal, navigate to the root directory of your Laravel app, and run the command npm install